Outdoor Spring Cleaning Checklist – Getting Your Patio Furniture And Accessories Ready For Spring

 The Spring Clean

-Step 1: First, spot test a mild solvent, such as mineral spirits, to ensure no coating damage or staining from the cleaner.
+Step 1: Spot test a mild solvent, such as mineral spirits, to ensure it won’t stain or damage the aluminum.

-Step 2: Apply the solvent to stains with a soft cloth or sponge.
+Step 2: If the solvent works safely, apply it to stains with a soft cloth or sponge.

 Step 3: Gently scrub all surfaces of the aluminum.